raviqqe/tensorflow-qnd/README.md

 evaluate models on multiple computers.
 The framework is built on top of
 [TF Learn](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/learn/python/learn).
-While made to be used on multiple computers in a cluster, this library is also useful to exploit multiple GPUs on a single machine.
+While made to be used on multiple computers in a cluster, it is also useful to exploit multiple GPUs on a single machine.

 ## Installation